For prospective subscribers:

 We will never share with a third party personally identifying information provided to us by our subscribers.
 Credit-card information is not collected nor stored by Grant Spy; it is directly submitted to and processed by our merchant account provider via secure servers.

 The vast majority of grants are made to nonprofit and other public organizations.
-Grantors usually do not give money directly to individuals, because they have no way of knowing whether the money will be used for the intended purpose.
+Relatively few funders are willing to give directly to individuals, because they have no way of ensuring that the money will be used for its intended purpose.
 Most of the money given to individuals is in the form of scholarships and fellowships.
 Finding money for individuals is not one of Grant Spy's priorities.
 We suggest you consult nonprofit agencies in your area such as the United Way, which may know of such opportunities.
+Advertisers promising "free grant money" should be approached with extreme skepticism.

+If you paid for a monthly subscription by credit-card, no portion of the current month's fee will be refunded, but you will retain all the benefits of a subscriber until the end of the current 30-day period.
+If you paid for an annual subscription by credit-card, you will receive a full refund of the remaining term, minus 3% of the original amount.
 If you paid for an annual subscription by check, you will receive a full refund of the remaining term.
-If you paid for an annual subscription by credit-card, you will receive a full refund of the remaining term, minus 3% of the original amount.
-If you paid for a monthly subscription by credit-card, you will receive no refund of the current month's fee, but will continue to enjoy subscriber's benefits until the end of the 30-day period.
 For more information, see Terms.

 Because you get what you pay for.
 Don't make the mistake of thinking that, just because grants are "free money", everything associated with them should be free.
 It's true there are plenty of free sources of information on the internet, but most of them are long on good intentions and short on resources.
 Their content tends to be poorly organized, incomplete, and out of date.
 If you're serious about getting grant funding, you can't afford to rely on free sources.

-Subscribers may forward our daily bulletins occasionally, provided that in doing so they do not deprive Grant Spy of revenue.
-Grant Spy's data is copyrighted material and redistribution of it is prohibited.
+No. Grant Spy's content is copyrighted material and redistribution of it is prohibited.
 This policy is regrettable but necessary if Grant Spy is to remain financially viable.
-However, subscribers may share Grant Spy's data with colleagues employed by their organizations as needed to conduct the organization's normal business.
-All subscribers agree to abide by these Terms and Conditions when they subscribe.
+However, subscribers may share Grant Spy's data with colleagues employed by their organization as needed to conduct the organization's normal business.
+All subscribers agree to abide by these Terms and Conditions.

 When we include a grant which is past its deadline, it is because there is a good chance that the grant will be offered again at some time in the future.
 Many grants are offered annually, semi-annually, or quarterly, so don't give up just because the current deadline has passed.
 If the grant looks like a good fit for you, contact the funder directly to find out if and when the grant will be available again.